theRealAph/ScopeLocals/README.md

-The `ExtentLocal.get()` operation could be thought of as `Thread.currentThread().getExtentLocal(DatabaseConnector.CREDENTIALS)`, which more clearly shows that a `ExtentLocal` instance is a key used to look up the current thread's incarnation of an extent local.
+The `ExtentLocal.get()` operation could be thought of as `Thread.currentThread().getExtentLocal(DatabaseConnector.CREDENTIALS)`, which clearly shows that a `ExtentLocal` instance is a key used to look up the current thread's incarnation of an extent local.